Shemar Moore: Career

 In February 2017, it was announced that Moore would star in CBS's new series titled S.W.A.T., based on the 2003 film and 1975 television series of the same name.
-The show was renewed for a fourth season in 2020.
-On December 24, 2020, amidst the COVID-19 pandemic, Moore tested positive for the infection, but said he professed to "feel fine".
-After contracting and recovering from the disease, Moore officially revealed that he is COVID-free, ready to get back on set and announcing that the show was renewed for a fifth season in 2021.
+The show ran for eight seasons with the series finale released in May 2025.
+The same month, a spin-off series, S.W.A.T.
+EXILES, was announced with Moore set to return as Daniel "Hondo" Harrelson.

 In June 2021, it was announced that Moore had joined the cast of Sonic the Hedgehog 2, as Randall Handel.
 He also stars as the "Unnecessary Action Hero" in a series of commercials for Paycom.

-Modelling

 Moore worked as a model during his college years.
 He is signed to DNA Model Management in New York City.
 Moore appeared on the March 2009 issue of Men's Fitness magazine.

 Personal life

-Moore dated soccer player Shawna Gordon from 2014 to 2015.
+Moore dated soccer player Shawna Gordon from 2014 to 2016.
 In 2018, he dated Quantico actress Anabelle Acosta.
-On January 9, 2023, he announced the due date of his first child with his girlfriend, Jesiree Dizon, was February 8, 2023.
-The couple's daughter, Frankie, was born January 24, 2023, weighing 7.1 pounds and measuring 20 inches.
+On January 9, 2023, he announced the due date of his first child with his girlfriend, Jesiree Dizon.
+The couple's daughter was born January 24, 2023.
+In January 2025, it was reported Dizon and Moore were no longer involved.

 Moore formed a retail clothing company known as Baby Girl LLC.
 The company's profits are used to help fight multiple sclerosis, a disease Moore's mother had.
 The organization's name is derived from a phrase used by Moore's character, Derek Morgan, on Criminal Minds.
-In 2016, actor Keith Tisdell pleaded guilty to grand theft charges after stealing more than $60,000 from Baby Girl LLC.
-Tisdell agreed to repay the amount.
+In 2016, actor Keith Tisdell pleaded guilty to grand theft charges after stealing more than $60,000 from Baby Girl LLC, and agreed to repay the amount.